tatitati/playground__play_slick/README.md

 }
 ```

->If you call this module Module and place it in the root package, it will automatically be registered with Play.
+>If you call this module Module and place it in the root package (app folder), it will automatically be registered with Play.
 Alternatively, if you want to give it a different name or put it in a different package, you can register it with Play by appending its fully qualified class name to the play.modules.enabled list in application.conf: